hcientist/OnlinePythonTutor/unsupported-features.md

 - If you're behind some kinds of firewalls or proxy servers, the visualizer may not work
 - User accounts, login, authentication, or integration with other third-party sites

-Look through these issue trackers for additional bugs and unsupported features:
+Look through these issue trackers for additional known bugs and unsupported features:
 - https://github.com/pgbovine/OnlinePythonTutor/issues
 - https://github.com/pgbovine/opt-cpp-backend/issues